tiendinhquang2104/PowerBIProject/UEHScoreOverviewOfGraduatingStudent/UEH Score Overview Of Graduating Student.md

 Data Processing Flow: To ensure the data was ready for analysis, the following steps were carried out:
 1. Extracting Data from PDFs:
-- The two PDF files were read into Python using libraries such as tabula.
+- The two PDF files were read into Python using libraries such as tabula
-- Relevant tables containing graduation data were extracted from the PDFs.
+- Relevant tables containing graduation data were extracted from the PDFs
-- The extracted tables were reviewed for completeness and consistency to ensure data integrity.
+- The extracted tables were reviewed for completeness and consistency to ensure data integrity
 2. Adding labeling columns:
 - Added a new column to label each record with the corresponding graduation period (Đợt xét tốt nghiệp).
 3. Exporting Processed Data to CSV:
-- The cleaned and consolidated DataFrame was exported as a CSV file to enable further analysis.
+- The cleaned and consolidated DataFrame was exported as a CSV file to enable further analysis
-- UTF-8 encoding was applied to ensure compatibility with visualization tools.
+- UTF-8 encoding was applied to ensure compatibility with visualization tools
 4. Loading Data into Power BI:
 - The exported CSV file was imported into Power BI
 - Addressed data inconsistencies, such as missing values, duplicate rows, and formatting issues